mg979/vim-xtabline/README.md

 * buffer filtering on the base of the CWD (also local)
 * three tabline modes: tabs, (filtered) buffers, arglist
 * limit rendered buffers to the N most recently accessed (default 10)
+* rename tabs and/or buffers, and assign them icons
-* optional persistance in sessions
+* optional persistance in sessions (for custom names and icons)

 More features: